 but I do think he made a big mistake in relying upon his own judgement and the information given him by the palantir and not reaching out more to allies.

 A view that is shared by Tolkien, in LotR itself, in Appendix A, in the essay about the palantíri in UT, and in Letter # 183 & 244.

 On the other hand, my Boromir is probably too nice when compared with cannon Boromir.

 I don't think we can be sure of that.
 By the time Boromir appears in the books, he is under considerable strain, which is further worsenend in the course of the journey of the Fellowship due to the influence of the Ring.
 I don't think there is evidence either way how he would have behaved privately, with Faramir, or his soldiers, so IMO, you have a broad range of valid characterisations.

 BTW, while rummaging in UT in search of the above quotes, I came upn a passage that relates to an earlier discussion in one of the threads:

 "Thus Sauron tested the strength and preparedness of Denethor, and found them more than he had hoped."
 (UT Part Three, IV (i))

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five nine five six as a four place number.
+In the field marked validation number, enter one zero five zero as a four place number.